 Federal Work Study

 Federal Work Study is a federally funded, need based program, which gives students an opportunity for part-time employment, on or off campus.
 Federal Work Study students are not assigned positions.
 Instead, students must apply to and be hired for a job.
 Work Study Awards are not applied to tuition or related costs.
-Money earned from a Work Study position is paid to students bi-weekly via direct deposit or paper check.
+Money earned from a Work Study position will be paid to students bi-weekly via direct deposit or paper check.

 Federal Work Study allows students to earn money to supplement their education, while gaining meaningful work experience.
 Students must be enrolled in at least six credits to receive a Federal Work Study award.
 To find out if you qualify, students must complete the Free Application for Federal Student Aid (FAFSA).